 EXECUTIVE BOARD MEMBERS

 Beth has been a Walton County resident for more than 40 years, both in South Walton and now in the City of Freeport.
 She is a happily retired grandmother.
 She served for many years on the Walton County School District Advisory Council—working with professional staff, parents, and stakeholders to enhance the District’s countywide strategic goals and successes.
 With the burgeoning growth of about 10,000 students now countywide, she will be involved in the new iteration of localized Advisory Councils across the District.
 She is very active in helping her neighbors engage in Freeport local government issues.
 Beth has been a longtime member of the Walton County Library Board, Friends of the Freeport Library, and Freeport High School’s Improvement Team.
-She earned her degree in Early Childhood Development from Auburn University.
+She earned her Bachelor's degree in Early Childhood Development from Auburn University.

 Kelly is a partner in two global businesses, one being a tech company that works with the U.S. military.
 She also manages property investments across Walton County, and has held a real estate license for nearly 20 years.
 Before settling in Walton County full-time, Kelly served in all three branches of State government in Tallahassee, including as Chief of Staff at the Florida Department of Environmental Protection; Legislative Liaison at the Florida Supreme Court; and as a staff aide to the Senate Judiciary Chairman.
 Kelly also was appointed the founding Executive Director of a Florida conservation group established by former Governor Bob Martinez that advocated in Washington for Governor Jeb Bush’s state-federal Everglades Restoration plan.
 Kelly was raised on the northern reach of Florida's Loxahatchee River—one of only two nationally designated “Wild & Scenic Rivers” in the Sunshine State.
 Her late father was active in local water policy issues and founded a fishing club in the 1960s that exists today.
-She earned her bachelor’s degree from the University of Florida.
+She earned her Bachelor of Science degree in Journalism from the University of Florida.

 CAPT.
 HUNTER RAY